JuliaLang/julia/stdlib/Logging/docs/src/index.md

 * The *message*  is an object describing the event.
 By convention `AbstractString`s passed as messages are assumed to be in markdown format.
-  Other types will be displayed using `print(io, obj)` or `string(obj)` for text-based logger and possibly `show(io,mime,obj)` for other multimedia displays used in the installed logger.
+  Other types will be displayed using `print(io, obj)` or `string(obj)` for text-based output and possibly `show(io,mime,obj)` for other multimedia displays used in the installed logger.
 * Optional *key--value pairs* allow arbitrary data to be attached to each event.
   Some keys have conventional meaning that can affect the way an event is